wernsey/chip8/README.md

 The native Windows version uses a simple hook around the Win32 GDI and requires no third party dependencies.

-`gdi.h` and `gdi.c` iimplements the native Windows code.
+`gdi.h` and `gdi.c` implements the native Windows code.
 It implements a `WinMain` function with the main Win32 events processing loop.
 It binds the window's GDI context to a `Bitmap` object so that a render function can draw onto it and fires off periodic `WM_PAINT` messages which calls the `render()` function to draw the screen.

 ## Implementation Notes

+I've consulted several sources for my implementation (see references below), and there were some discrepancies.
+This is how I handled
+them:

 * Regarding `2nnn`, [2] says the stack pointer is incremented first (i.e. `stack[++SP]`), but that skips `stack[0]`.
     My implementation does it the other way round.